 Entry process and requirements for photographers

 Photographers entering the Nikon-Walkley photography awards must enter through the online form.
-Please note the entry form is separate from that of non-photography Walkley Awards.

 Upload your images and give a brief description of each photo, publication and dates as well as an overall supporting statement of up to 400 words for each category.

 Only photographers working in community or regional media are eligible to enter the Community and Regional Photography category.

 Warren Macris from High Res Digital (who prints our photo exhibition) has asked for the following guidelines to be followed when uploading photos: